For the Local Authority SEND offer, please follow this link:

 The concerns of parents will always be responded to.
-We will obtain information from each child’s pre-school of previous school.
+We will obtain information from each child’s pre-school or previous school.

 We ensure that assessment of educational needs directly involves the learner, their parents/carer and Class Teacher.
 The SENDCo also supports with the identification of barriers to learning.
-We have a range of assessment tools available which we share with our cluster of schools.
+We have a range of assessment tools available.

 For some learners we will seek advice from specialist teams.
-In our school and Cluster we have access to various specialist services.
-Great Dunham Primary School, as part of the Litcham Cluster (Litcham Learning Community) has commissioned for 2018-19, support from an Educational Psychologist and SEN Learning Support Teacher.
+In our school we have access to various specialist services.
+Great Dunham Primary School has commissioned for 2019-20, support from an Educational Psychologist and SEN Learning Support Teacher.